AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/robust_programming_practice/rpp08_limit_parameter_aliasing.rst

 prohibited in this context:

    * A type conversion whose operand is a prohibited construct;
-   * A call to an instance of Unchecked_Conversion whose operand is a prohibited construct;
+   * A call to an instance of :ada:`Unchecked_Conversion` whose operand is a prohibited construct;
    * A qualified expression whose operand is a prohibited construct;
    * A prohibited construct enclosed in parentheses.